input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 ## Abstract

-This document describes a specification of the immutable ledger structure for various purposes of project "Catalyst".
+This document describes a specification of the immutable ledger for various purposes of project "Catalyst".

 ## Motivation